Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Emittance measurement of electron bunches of an LWFA

+The PIC simulations performed with the same experimental parameters (see Appendix~\ref{appendix:pic}) yield an expected RMS beam emittance of about $12.7~\si{\um\mrad}$ (dark green shaded region in Fig.~\ref{fig:geant4_experiment}).
+In addition, we have an independent experimental inference of the beam emittance for the same LWFA setup using the laser grating method~\cite{Seidel.2021} of $(13.8\pm2.8)~\si{\um\mrad}$~\cite{Salgado.2024} (light green shaded region in Fig.~\ref{fig:geant4_experiment}), which is very close to the PIC simulation result.
+Taking those values as input for the GEANT4 simulation of the diagnostic, the emittance $\epsilon_{\rmscalc}$ determined from the synthetic diagnostic agrees with the experimentally measured value $\epsilon_{\rmsexp}$ within the experimental uncertainty (red diamond).

+We conclude that the limitations of the pepper-pot method prevented a proper determination of the true beam emittance in this case.
+However, our GEANT4 simulations of the diagnostic establish a consistent picture with those emittance values obtained via better-suited low-emittance diagnostic methods, and PIC simulation results.

 For completeness, the averaged normalized emittance was evaluated using Eq.~\eqref{eq. norm-emittance with drift} for the experimental data results in $\epsilon_n \approx 158.8~\pi~\si{\mm\mrad}$.
 The large normalized emittance value arises due to the large energy spread of the electron beam, resulting in different phase space rotation speeds of the particles while freely drifting toward the screen.
 This large value can also be understood by examining Eq.~\eqref{eq. norm-emittance with drift}.
-Due to the substantial energy spread and drift length, the first term on the right-hand side is much larger than the rms emittance term, $\left( \sigma_E/E \right)^2 \theta_{x}^4 \Lpps^2 \gg \epsilon_{\rms}^2$.
+Due to the substantial energy spread and drift length, the first term on the right-hand side is much larger than the RMS emittance term, $\left( \sigma_E/E \right)^2 \theta_{x}^4 L \gg \epsilon_{\rms}^2$.
 Consequently, the normalized emittance is dominated by the growth of the transverse distribution of the beam.

 Our normalized emittance is found to be larger than the values reported in the literature for LWFA beams, such as in Refs.~\cite{Fritzler.2004, Shanks.2009, Sears.2010, Brunetti.2010, Manahan.2014}.
-The discrepancy arises because we calculate the normalized emittance taking into account the broadband energy spectrum of our electron beam, a consideration that is not accounted for in the cited literature, which considers their energy spread to be negligible as found in conventional RF-accelerators.
+The discrepancy arises because we calculate the normalized emittance taking into account the broadband energy spectrum of our electron beam, a consideration that is not accounted for in the cited literature, which considers their energy spread to be negligible as found in RF accelerators.